-In our last post we began to explore the benefits of exercise and physical activity for osteoarthritis (OA).
+In the last post on our site, we began to explore the benefits of exercise and physical activity for osteoarthritis (OA).

 There is currently a lot of interest around developing appropriate care for patients with OA.
 We are learning that inflammation is a part of this condition and therefore management of inflammation is very important.
 We are also learning to manage patients based on their symptoms rather than results of their imaging.
 We are learning that exercise and physical activity are helpful in the management of OA.